teiid/teiid-openshift-examples/keycloak/README.md

 keycloak.public-client = true
 ```

-Note that depending your environment, the above properties may be different in values, especially from environment to environment and how you setup your Keycloak server.
+Note that depending on your environment, the above properties may have different values, especially from environment to environment and how you setup your Keycloak server.

 #### deploymentconfig.yml

 The `src/main/fabric8/deploymentconfig.yml` needs to be added with ENVIRONMENT variables that may be different in different deployments.
-If you are deploying application in DEV and PROD environments, you need a mechanism switch the configuration.
+If you are deploying application in DEV and PROD environments, you need a mechanism to switch the configuration.

 Especially the property `keycloak.auth-server-url`.
-Add following to configure a configmap then use that in your deployment
+Add the following to configure a configmap then use that in your deployment

 ```
 oc create configmap my-config --from-literal=keycloak.auth-server-url=http://keycloak-teiid-dataservice.192.168.99.100.nip.io/auth
 ```

 Above creates a config map called `my-config` in OpenShift, that can be referenced from your deployment config as shown below.
 Between DEV and PROD make sure the name of the config map stays same but the contents will vary.
-Note there are many ways to create config maps, the above a simple example.
+Note there are many ways to create config maps, the above is a simple example.

 Then in the `src/main/fabric8/deploymentconfig.yml` add